MorrellLAB/Env_Assoc/Results/LD_Analysis.md

 ## LD Analysis

+If you do not have the required packages already installed, run the `installDep.R` script first before starting analyses.
+Use R version 3.4.0.

 `LD_analysis.sh` will call on all the necessary scripts to perform analysis.
 Fill out "User provided arguments" variables at the top of the script (lines 26-44) and then submit script as a job.

 ---